 Once a grade is assigned for a course, no change of grade is possible on the basis of additional work.
 Faculty may change a grade in a case of a recording error or grade miscalculation, or in exceptional circumstances, on the basis of a reevaluation of work already completed if this change is made within two months of the time the grade was assigned.
-Students may not petition CAP for grade changes.
+Students with grade disputes should contact the Office of the Dean.